Centre Antoine Lacassagne

 -

-Disease control CompletedThis early-stage study tested a combination of three drugs—gemcitabine, capecitabine, and erlotinib—in patients with advanced pancreatic cancer that had worsened after initial treatment.
-The main goal was to find the highest dose patients could tolerate without severe side effect…
+Disease control CompletedThis early-phase study tested a combination of three drugs (gemcitabine, capecitabine, and erlotinib) in 30 people with advanced pancreatic cancer that had already been treated.
+The main goal was to find the safest dose and understand side effects.
+This is not a cure, but aims to…

 Phase: PHASE1 • Sponsor: Centre Antoine Lacassagne • Aim: Disease control